Tutorial | Set Up an App With the CLI

 You can find out which permissions your app needs by checking the API reference for the functions you call.
 Our app queries store products, so it needs the Read Products permission.

-You can add permissions to your app in the Dev Center by selecting your app and then selecting Permissions from the sidebar.
+You can add permissions in your app's dashboard by selecting Permissions from the sidebar.

 Get products